INTERESTING FACTS ABOUT TSUNAMIS !

 Tsunamis are like huge walls of water, they are the most destructive waves on the planet.
 They can reach up to speeds of 800 km per hour and can reach heights of 40 meters above the normal level of the sea.
 The waves contain millions of tonnes of water.

-The giant chunk of land that drops on the oceans surface after an earthquake or a volcano, which creates the tsunami are called Tectonic Plates.
-It is these plates that move to cause the water pressure to build up and turn into giant waves.
+The giant chunk of land that drops on the oceans surface after an earthquake or a volcano, which creates the tsunami, are called Tectonic Plates.
+When these plates move, it causes the water pressure to build up and turn into giant waves.

 One has to understand about a tsunami is that Earthquakes and Volcanoes can happen underwater, not just on land.

 Tsunamis are not always caused by earthquakes, they can also be triggered when large amounts of rock or ice on mountains suddenly break free and fall into the water.